Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 J. Michael Harter "Unexpected Change" (Broken Bow Records, 2003)

 A pretty weak release.
 All the production tricks and songwriting muscle that Nashville can muster aren't enough to overcome Harter's lackluster showing as a vocalist...
-The father-son nostalgia tune, "Hard Call To Make," is a standout, and is enough to merit lower-rung status in the Billboard charts, but on the whole this disc strikes me as a dud.
+The father-son nostalgia tune, "Hard Call To Make," is a standout, and was enough to merit lower-rung status in the Billboard charts, but on the whole this disc strikes me as a dud.

 Hunter Hayes "Hunter Hayes" (Atlantic Records, 2011)